telerik/kendo-ui-core/docs/controls/editors/editor/table-wizard-dialog.md

 ![](/controls/editors/editor/table-wizard-edit.png)

-> **Tip**
+> **Important**
 >
-> You can resize the table rows and columns by dragging the cell border with the mouse even without the table wizard dialog.
+> Even without the table wizard dialog, you can resize the table rows and columns by dragging the cell border with the mouse.

 ## Table Wizard Options